bihealth/sodar-core/docs/source/major_changes.rst

     3.13 is now the recommended Python version.
 Python v3.9 Support Dropped
     This release no longer supports Python v3.9.
+General Python Dependencies
+    Third party Python package dependencies have been upgraded.
+See the ``requirements`` directory for up-to-date package versions and upgrade your project.
+Note that in this release, several dependencies were also dropped.
+    Unless your repository explicitly requires them, we recommend dropping those packages from your SODAR Core based repository as well.

 Django v5.2 Upgrade
 -------------------